 The expected dose rate in public areas is expected to be 0.1 to 0.15 mrem/h at 2 MW above the PPV.
 The delay tanks are located in the PPV and are sufficiently shielded to meet 10 CFR Part 20 public dose limits assuming an occupancy time in unrestricted areas above the PPV is less than 800 hours at 2 MW.
-The area above the PPV is a grassy area that is rarely used by pedestrians with an observed occupancy by members of the public less than 800 hours (i.e. less than 33 days or 20 work weeks, 800 h $^{\sim}$ 100 mrem per y / 0.125 mrem per h).
+The area above the PPV is a grassy area that is rarely used by pedestrians with an observed occupancy by members of the public less than 800 hours (i.e. less than 33 days or 20 work weeks, 800 $h \sim 100$ mrem per y / 0.125 mrem per h).

 Impurities found in the primary water are controlled by the purification system demineralizer where a portion of the primary flow is filtered and passed through a mixed bed ion exchange column.
 The demineralizer acting as a filter will accumulate radioactivity after continued operation.
 For this reason, a radiation monitor is placed at the demineralizer with a local readout at the entrance of the PPV, which provides an indication to personnel entering this room.
 Because of a potentially high radiation area, access to the PPV is controlled as required by 10 CFR Part 20 and the RP Program.
 Shielding in the PPV is in place and additional shielding may be used, as necessary.
 At 2 MW the estimated dose rate at the demineralizer is estimated to be 500 mrem/h.
+Unrestricted areas above the PPV, the demineralizer is estimated to give a dose rate of less than 0.1 mrem/h.
+24Na and 38Cl and 56Mn would be the radionuclides responsible for most of the dose rate from the demineralizer.

 Corrosion control is accomplished by this demineralizer system, which maintains the resistivity of the water greater than 500 k Ω ·cm.
 Pool water is periodically sampled to determine the resistivity.
 In addition, samples of primary coolant water are routinely processed to determine gross and isotopic radioactivity.
 This is used to determine the effectiveness of corrosion control and the existence of unusual radionuclides.
 Replacement of the primary demineralizer resin is scheduled when the pool resistivity meter indicates less than 1 M Ω ·cm.
-At the time of replacement, demineralizer resins are estimated to have a dose rate of 10 mrem/h from longer lived radionuclides.
+At the time of replacement, demineralizer resins are estimated to have a dose rate of 20 mrem/h from longer lived radionuclides.

-Shielding placed over the primary coolant piping in the valve pit was estimated to result in a dose rate of 2 mrem/h at 2 MW.
+Shielding placed over the primary coolant piping in the valve pit was estimated to result in a dose rate of 4 mrem/h at 2 MW.
 Additional shielding may be added, e.g. iron, concrete, or lead, to reduce the dose rate in this area.

-At 2 MW, the heat exchanger (Hxch) dose rate for all sources is estimated to be approximately 3 mrem/h at the primary pump and 7 mrem/h at the heat exchanger.
+At 2 MW, the heat exchanger dose rate for all sources is estimated to be approximately 3 mrem/h at the primary pump and 8 mrem/h at the heat exchanger.
 Additional shielding and access restrictions are used as described in the RP Program to limit personnel dose.

-The upper level of the PPV is estimated to have a dose rate of 0.1 to 0.3 mrem/h from 16N at 2 MW.
+The upper level of the PPV is estimated to have a dose rate of 0.1 to 3 mrem/h from 16N at 2 MW.
 At 1 MW radiation levels in the upper PPV have been measured at 3 mrem/h and these are expected to double at 2 MW.
-At 2 MW the upper PPV is estimated to be range from 0.1 to 6 mrem/h depending on proximity to the demineralizer.
+At 2 MW the upper PPV is estimated to be range from 0.1 to 9 mrem/h depending on proximity to the demineralizer.